 Bangkok’s gay scene is perhaps the most popular in Asia (although Travel Gay Asia is based in Bangkok, so we might be slightly biased).

 The main Gay Bars and Gay Dance Clubs are located in Silom area, particularly on Silom Soi 2 and Soi 4 Road.
 These bars (Telephone Pub, The Balcony, The Stranger Bar, etc.) tend to get busy after 10 pm with mostly foreign customers.
-For dancing, DJ Station is always crowded, as is G.O.D for late-night clubbing.
+For dancing, DJ Station is always the best option.

 Also in Silom is the infamous “Patpong”, Bangkok’s ‘red light district’ that includes a gay section on Soi Twilight (aka Soi Pratuchai), where a few go-go host bars can be found.